We all wished at some point that we could have worked from home.

-- INSULATION ALL YEAR LONG: Stay warm during winter months and cool during summer months with this…
+- INSULATION ALL YEAR LONG: Stay warm during winter and cool during summer!
+Our patented draft guard…

-- GREAT FOR DOORS & WINDOWS: This exterior and interior door sweep can be used under doors or windows….
+- CUSTOMIZABLE FOR DOORS & WINDOWS: This exterior and interior draft stopper can be used under doors…

-- SAVE ENERGY: Don’t waste energy trying to warm up a cold house or cool a hot house when there’s…
+- SAVE ENERGY: Don’t waste money and energy trying to warm up a cold house or cool a hot house when…

 3. Soundproof air vents